 Let's get one thing straight: LaVar Ball is a millionaire.
 That's about all he can say he is.

-While Lonzo has earned more than $10 million playing in the NBA and is signed to a four-year, $33 million deal and LaMelo could earn more than $5 million in the 2020 NBA Draft, LaVar's net worth isn't quite as high.
+While Lonzo has earned more than $10 million playing in the NBA and is signed to a four-year, $33 million deal and LaMelo is earning more than $7 million early in his career, LaVar's net worth isn't quite as high.

-According to Money Inc, LaVar Ball's net worth is an estimated $4 million.
-His bank account isn't nearly as impressive as that of his younger son, but he's at least a millionaire.
+According to Money Inc and Celebrity Net Worth, LaVar Ball's net worth is an estimated $4 million.
+His bank account isn't nearly as impressive as that of his younger sons, but he's at least a millionaire.

-The Ball father hasn't made headlines quite like he used to, but with LaMelo set to be a top draft pick I wouldn't put it past LaVar to grab the spotlight once again and have the United States sports world talking about him.
+The Ball father hasn't made headlines quite like he used to, but with LaMelo and Lonzo dominating the NBA I wouldn't put it past LaVar to grab the spotlight once again and have the United States sports world talking about him.